belgianmobility/nextmoov-smop-general/README.md

 ## Starting things

-You can use each module independently, just pick what you need in the `docker-compose.yml` file.
+You can start the entire system or use each module independently or a mix of both, depending on your needs.
+You can customize the root `docker-compose.yml` file (commenting out what do not need) or run each module independently (they each have a their own docker-compose.yml file in their root folder).

+Note: you always need the reverse proxy for exposing endpoints

 Everything was tested with :

 ```
 $ docker-compose -v